acoppes/acoppes/site/_drafts/platformer_techniques_in_endless_runner.markdown

 ---
 layout: post
-title:  "Applying tricks from Platformer games applied to an Endless Runner to improve Player's experience"
+title:  "Mechanics and tricks from Platformers applied to Endless Runners to improve experience"
 date:   2023-04-08 00:08:30 -0300
-excerpt: "There are multiple tricks like Jump Buffering that can be applied in endless runners as well, I want to share here what am I doing for the game I am working on and how."
+excerpt: "There are multiple mechanics and tricks like Jump Buffering that can be applied in endless runners as well, I want to share here what am I doing for the game I am working on and how."
 author: Ariel Coppes
 tags:
   - techniques